Last Updated: 30th December, 2020

 To do this simply go to the “Settings” option then to “WP Version Info” tab and just check the box Remove WP Generator Meta Info and you are done!

 11. Add Latest HTTP Security Headers

-Another step you can take to harden your WordPress security is to take advantage of HTTP security headers.
+Another vital WordPress Security Checklist step you can take to harden your WordPress security and also for the WordPress Security Checklist, is to take advantage of HTTP security headers.
 These are usually configured at the web server level and tell the browser how to behave when handling your site’s content.
 There are a lot of different HTTP security headers, but below are typically the most important ones.
 KeyCDN has a great in-depth post if you want to read more about HTTP security headers.

 - Content-Security Policy

 Below is an example of Secure Header Options.

 # START SECURE HEADER INFO Header always set X-XSS-Protection "1; mode=block" Header always set Strict-Transport-Security "max-age=31536000; includeSubdomains; preload" Header always set X-Frame-Options SAMEORIGIN Header always set Referrer-Policy "strict-origin-when-cross-origin" Header always set X-Content-Type-Options nosniff Header always set X-Permitted-Cross-Domain-Policies "none" Header always set Content-Security-Policy: "report-uri https://yourdomain.com/contact/" Header always set Feature-Policy "accelerometer 'none'; camera 'none'; geolocation 'none'; gyroscope 'none'; magnetometer 'none'; microphone 'none'; payment 'none'; usb 'none' # END SECURE HEADER INFO